brendastorer/brenda-storer-blog/posts/why-i-built-a-theme-for-shopify-2022-12-24.md

 Now that Whisk is launched I'm not sure where exactly I'm going next, and that's feeling exciting.
 It was a fun challenge to build my own MVP after preaching the need to &ldquo;start lean&rdquo; to clients for a decade.
 I definitely don't think I did it perfectly (that journey is another blog post, in progress).
 I have a million ideas about how to grow the theme, and how to grow my theme agency <a href="https://coquelicot.io/" target="_blank" rel="noopener">Coquelicot</a> but I also have a lot more time and mental energy to take on client work again and I miss the company and collaboration from working with others.
 Getting this blog going and sharing more is definitely part of the plan.

 Drop me a line and let me know if there's anything you'd be interested in hearing more about related to Shopify, themes, solopreneurship, CSS, soap making, etc.

+<em style="font-size: 0.85em; line-height: 1.3; display: inline-block;">The top featured photo is a collage of screenshots from the Whisk demo store, "Frulla".</em>